 While there are great tzaddikim whose descendants do not succeed them, Rebbe Menachem Mendel’s Vizhnitz dynasty has continued on to this very day.

 All of the stages in this story are a reflection of the mochin (intellectual capacity) of the land of Israel.
-Although Rebbe Ze’ev Wolf could have blessed Rebbe Menachem Mendel with continuity when he was still in Poland, or send him the message with the messenger when he ordinated him as a rabbi, he chose to do this specifically when he arrived in the land of Israel.
-It is in the land of Israel that he saw that his disciple, Rebbe Menachem Mendel, would remain a rebbe, as would his successors throughout the coming generations.
+Although Rebbe Ze’ev Wolf could have blessed Rebbe Menachem Mendel with continuity when he was still in Poland, or sent him the message with the messenger when he ordinated him as a rabbi, he chose to do this specifically when he arrived in the Land of Israel.
+It is in the Land of Israel that he saw that his disciple, Rebbe Menachem Mendel, would remain a rebbe, as would his successors throughout the coming generations.

-Every tzaddik in the diaspora has the mochin of the land of Israel at all times, but they are in a state of pregnancy, corresponding to the behavioral attributes of the soul.
+Every tzaddik in the diaspora has the mochin (life-force) of the Land of Israel at all times, but they are in a state of pregnancy, corresponding to the behavioral attributes of the soul.
 When he goes to the land of Israel, the tzaddik receives the mochin of a young baby, corresponding to the emotional attributes of the soul.
-And when the tzaddik actually lives in the land of Israel, he receives the mochin of the land of Israel, corresponding to the expanded consciousness of the intellectual attributes of the soul (wisdom, understanding and knowledge).
+And when the tzaddik actually lives in the Land of Israel, he receives the mochin of the Land of Israel, corresponding to the expanded consciousness of the intellectual attributes of the soul (Wisdom, Understanding and Knowledge).
 It is specifically from the expanded consciousness of the land of Israel that the eternity of Israel manifests.
 This is particularly relevant to the blessing of the month of Sivan, when Rebbe Ze’ev Wolf wrote his letter to Rebbe Menachem Mendel.
 It is then that we merit the 50th Gate of Understanding, which is expanded consciousness.